Try this domino addition track with your Kindergartener!

 In our family, each one of my boys learns very differently.
-They have reached different learning milestones at different times.
+They have reached different learning milestones at other times.

 The more you touch objects, the more you count aloud, the more you practice, the better off your child will be for future math skills.

-Truly understanding groups of numbers is a REALLY big deal, so take your time.
+Truly understanding groups of numbers is a huge deal, so take your time.

 Need more time to count objects?